 - To help the Development Committee raise more funds for the Center.

-While open to all ages, the Junior Board's target demographic is young professionals between the ages of 25-40, interested in serving the needs of Brighton Center.
-For more information, or to submit an application for consideration on the Junior Board, contact Deana Sowders at email@example.com or (859) 491-8303 ext.
-2407.
+While open to all ages, the Junior Board’s target demographic is young professionals between the ages of 25-40, interested in serving the needs of Brighton Center.
+For more information, or to submit an application for consideration on the Junior Board, contact Beth Hodge at firstname.lastname@example.org or (859) 491-8303 ext.
+2331.